akuprof/FINAL/DEPLOYMENT.md

 If you need help with deployment:
 1. ✅ Railway backend is working perfectly
 2. ✅ Local development is working perfectly
+3. ✅ Authentication and redirect are working
-3. Redeploy Vercel frontend to complete the setup
+4. Redeploy Vercel frontend to complete the setup
-4. Use Netlify as alternative frontend if needed
+5. Use Netlify as alternative frontend if needed
-5. All configuration issues have been resolved
+6. All configuration issues have been resolved